 Recap and introduction for day three

-During this session Paulus reminded the participants of the exercises so far completed in terms of the content brought through discussion since day one such as identifying the benefits missing from the existing literature, defining them, describing ways of maintaining or enhancing them, identifying who the beneficiaries are and how they benefit, which stakeholders should be involved in maintaining and enhancing the benefits and their role and what information is needed in order to assess where and to what extent the benefits should be maintained or enhanced and where to find such information.
+During this session Paulus reminded the participants of the exercises completed so far in terms of the content discussed since day one, such as identifying the benefits missing from the existing literature, defining them, describing ways of maintaining or enhancing them, identifying who the beneficiaries are and how they benefit, which stakeholders should be involved in maintaining and enhancing the benefits, stakeholders’ role and what information is needed in order to assess where and to what extent the benefits should be maintained or enhanced and where to find such information.

 He tasked the participants to take the idea of using the information in measuring the delivery and achievement of the benefits, think about the specific questions that should be answered.
 He tasked the participants to gather that information in order to make it easy for the people involved in developing the final results or documents such as baselines.